-Shrubs, vines and sprigs may be planted with appropriate planters or hand tools.
-Pine trees shall be planted manually in the subsoil furrow.
+Simple, vines and sprigs may be planted with appropriate planters or hand tools.
+Fine frees shall be planted monally in the subtool timrow.
 Each plant shall be set in a manner that will avoid crowding the roots.
-Nursery stock plants shall be planted at the same depth or slightly deeper than they grew at the nursery.
-The tips of vines and sprigs must be at or slightly above the ground surface.
-Where individual holes are dug, fertilizer shall be placed in the bottom of the hole, two inches of soil shall be added and the plant shall be set in the permanent vegetation using sods on highly erodible or critically eroded lands.
+Nursery, stock plants shall be planted at the same depth or sightly despret than they give wit the nursery.
+The tips of vines and sprigs must be at or lightly above the ground nursers.
+Where individual holes are dug, lertilizer shall be placed in his bettern of the lade.
+We make of sail shall be saided and the plant shall be set in the methods: